Eminentzeal/Animal-Cards/README.md

 # About The Project
-This is about creating a card describing an animal named clownfish, this template canalso beadopted to create a website giving description to anything at allage
+This is about creating a card describing an animal named clownfish, this template canalso beadopted to create a website giving description to anything at all
 ![welcome interface.](./assets/images/fish.png)

 ## Built With